Johnny Harris (actor): Career

-The production was backed by BBC Films and released in cinemas in May 2017, with Harris receiving a BAFTA Film Award 'Outstanding Debut by a British Writer, Director, or Producer' nomination for his work on the film, as well as winning two National Film Awards for 'Best Action' and 'Best Breakthrough Performance'.
+The production was backed by BBC Films and released in cinemas in May 2017, with Harris receiving a BAFTA Film Award "Outstanding Debut by a British Writer, Director, or Producer" nomination for his work on the film, as well as winning two National Film Awards for 'Best Action' and 'Best Breakthrough Performance'.
 Harris also received a Writers Guild of Great Britain 'Best Debut Screenplay' Award nomination.
-Harris also received BIFA Award Nominations in both 'Best Actor' and 'Best Debut Screenplay' categories.
+He received BIFA Nominations in both 'Best Actor' and 'Best Debut Screenplay' categories.

-In 2018 Harris returned to television as Agamemnon in the BBC / Netflix series Troy: Fall of a City.
+In 2018, Harris returned to television as Agamemnon in the BBC/Netflix series Troy: Fall of a City.
 Filming took place on location in Cape Town, South Africa.